kofiasare/Provisioner/README.md

          postgres_setup: false
      ```
 #### - Staging and production separate configuration
-In this section all changes will in 'group_var/production_server' and 'group_var/staging_server' file.
+In this section all changes will in 'group_var/production' and 'group_var/staging' file.

-1. Set app environment to production_server and staging_server 'app_env' variable.
+1. Set app environment to production and staging 'app_env' variable.
     ```
         app_env: <environment>
     ```